 Knott’s Spooky Farm

-Every Fall around this time, my father and I would sit and watch It’s the Great Pumpkin Charlie Brown! together.
-He was a huge Peanuts fan and we both loved and appreciated the film’s comedic approach to Halloween.
-This Fall, Knott’s Berry Farm celebrates the 50th anniversary of The Great Pumpkin with a not-too-spooky Halloween celebration every weekend in October.
+This Fall, Knott’s Spooky Farm celebrates the season with a not-too-spooky Halloween celebration every weekend in October.
 Throughout Ghost Town, Fiesta Village, Boardwalk Ballroom and Camp Snoopy, kids can get hands-on with a variety of engaging experiences including live entertainment, costume contests, and our personal favorite, trick-or-treating!

-- Trick-or-treat throughout Ghost Town.
+- Trick-or-treat Throughout Ghost Town.
 Don your favorite costume and trick-or-treat with the friendly ghosts of Ghost Town.
-When you enter Knott’s Spooky Farm, you’ll receive a bag and a map detailing the locations where kids can get sweet treats.
+When you enter Knott’s Spooky Farm, you will receive a bag and a map detailing the locations where kids can get sweet treats.
 Kids are welcomed (and encouraged) to wear Halloween costumes.
 Insider Tip: Download the Knott’s Spooky Farm map to identify the trick or treat locations before your visit.

 - Get Up and Dance!
 The monstrously popular show “The Monsters are Coming, Charlie Brown” returns to the Camp Snoopy Theatre during Knott’s Spooky Farm.
 There are three showtimes available, and kids will have an opportunity to sing and dance with their favorite Peanuts characters.
-Each day during Knott’s Spooky Farm, kids can enter the Pumpkin Patch Costume Contest and then dance with the Peanuts gang after the winners have been announced.
-Insider Tip: There is only one time for this experience (3:45 pm) so be sure to arrive at least 15 minutes early for the best spot!
+Each day during Knott’s Spooky Farm, kids can enter the Spooky Farm Costume Contest and then dance with the Peanuts gang after the winners have been announced.
+Insider Tip: There is only one time for this experience (4:30 pm) so be sure to arrive at least 15 minutes early for the best spot!
 Additionally, this is an ideal time to take a photo with your favorite characters.

 Family Fun for All at Knott’s Spooky Farm

 There are so many reasons to visit Knott’s Spooky Farm this Fall!
 And the best part is that all of these activities are free and included with admission.
 To save time upon admission into the park, purchase your tickets online at Knotts.com.
-And if you plan to visit Knott’s Berry Farm throughout the year, you might consider purchasing a 2018 Knott’s Season Pass, which includes one free admission during 2018 (perfect for visiting Knott’s Spooky Farm or Knott’s Merry Farm).
-Knott’s Spooky Farm runs every weekend in October from 9 am to 5 pm and Halloween Day from 10 am to 4 pm.
+And if you plan to visit Knott’s Berry Farm throughout the year, you might consider purchasing a 2019 Knott’s Season Pass, which includes one free admission during 2018 (perfect for visiting Knott’s Spooky Farm or Knott’s Merry Farm).
+Knott’s Spooky Farm runs every weekend in October from 9 am to 5 pm and Halloween Day from 10 am to 5:30 pm.